aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

     Block Gossip (Latency): done, late_gossip_start, 1750, 4750
     Block Production Hole N: crit, late_process_start, 3750, 4250
     Block Production N+1: crit, late_process_start, 4250, 4750
-    Next Block Ready: milestone, late_keyblock_arrived, 2800, 0
 ```

-There is one quirck in here.
+There is one quirk in here.
 If we ever get stuck on not having a parent seed to build upon, then the timing is completely off.
 We will have block timestamp requirements for times in the past.
 To avoid this, we set a new epoch timestamp.
 Not sure this is a good idea, but the only was to recover if all our work on making epochs longer etc does not work any more....

-## Open questions:
- - How do we make sure that pinning actions are not censored?!
-Maybe we let the
-   staker that is allowed to do the pinning be the staker that builds the
-   penultimate block of the generation?!
- - The exact design of chain speed adjustments are not thought through, yet.
-We
-   think the pinning action can be used to show where the chains are relative
-   to each other - possibly we also need something akin to "a reverse pinning".
+### Block timing algorithm

+The producer of block N+1 should follow the following algorithm (as long as it isn't the last block in the epoch.)

+Given that the Minimum Block Timestamp for N+1 is MinBT:
+- 1: Calculate `MaxBT = MinBT + block production time + (block latency / 2)`.
+- 2: Calculate `SPT = MaxBT - block production time`.
+- 3: Calculate `CutOffTime = MaxBT - 2 * block production time`.
+- 4: Wait for block N and all previous blocks so that the full state of the chain is known.
+   If we reach the CutOffTime go to `late`.
+- 5: If transaction pool >> what fits in a block: produce a block and gossip ASAP.
+   else wait for more transactions until `SPT`.
+- 6: At `SPT` produce a block and gossip.
+Go to `end`.
+- `late`: Produce `Hole keyblocks` for any missing blocks + produce block N+1 and gossip.
+- `end`: Find out if I have another block to produce in this Epoch, repeat for that block.